 But is it enough?
 If your patient suddenly coded, do you feel comfortable with the training you have received?
 Do you know how to initiate the Code Blue?
 Do you know where supplies are located in your crash cart?
 Do you know how to operate your portable suction machine?

-More and more, research is demonstrating that the key to successful and ongoing resuscitation training for medical staff is through the use of simulation.
+Research has demonstrated that simulation is the key to successful and ongoing resuscitation training for medical staff.
 Simulation of different patient scenarios allows providers to practice their skills hands-on, receive real time feedback, and improve team communication.

-In particular, a method of training called in-situ simulation has shown some real promise.
-In-situ simulation means “training in place”, where the practice scenario occurs within the normal clinical environment.
-During these sessions, providers carry out the “resuscitation” on their own units, using the the supplies and resources that are typically available to them.
-Not only does this allow for providers to gain comfort in these situations, but it helps to identify knowledge gaps or technical issues that need to be addressed.
+In particular, in-situ simulation has shown some real promise.
+In-situ simulation means “training in place,” where the practice scenario occurs within the normal clinical environment.
+During these sessions, providers carry out the “resuscitation” on their own units, using the supplies and resources that are typically available to them.
+This allows providers to gain confidence in their competency to deal with these situations, and it helps to identify knowledge gaps or technical issues that need to be addressed.

 Identifying Safety Threats